JacksonBates/blog/README.md

+# Github Hosted Blog

+Read the blog at [jacksonbates.github.io/blog](https://jacksonbates.github.io/blog)

+This is a Jekyll blog, forked from the easy to use Poole repo.

+You can read about that below.

 # Poole

 *The Strange Case of Dr. Jekyll and Mr. Hyde* tells the story of a lawyer investigating the connection of two persons, Dr. Henry Jekyll and Mr. Edward Hyde.
 Chief among the novel's supporting cast is a man by the name of Mr. Poole, Dr. Jekyll's loyal butler.